Curriculum

 • M. Baker, C. Hughes, K. A. Hollywood, Biophotonics: Vibrational Spectroscopic Diagnostics; IOP Publishing.

-• Computational photonics (Pertsch)
+• Computational Photonics (Pertsch)

 Content